Pamala Stanley

 Pamala Stanley (born July 16, 1952) is an American disco and Hi-NRG singer from Philadelphia, Pennsylvania, United States.
 She scored several dance/club hits from the late 1970s to the late 1980s.
 She is the sister of folk-pop recording artist and singer-songwriter James Lee Stanley.

 Career

-Stanley is not known in the urban or pop markets, she is known mainly in the club/dance markets thanks to five Billboard Club Play chart hits.
+Stanley found success mainly in the club/dance markets thanks to five Billboard Club Play chart hits.

 She first gained attention with her 1979 debut album, This Is Hot.
 The album was originally released in Germany on EMI Electrola (with a drastically different cover).
 After scoring sizable chartings throughout Europe it was licensed to EMI America.
 The album, with new cover photography, was remixed by producer Rick Gianatos and This Is Hot shot up to #16 on the Billboard Dance charts.
 She toured extensively throughout the US, Canada, Mexico and South America.